Skip to main content

 Notes:

-- You do not need to make a separate application for advanced standing (1.5-year duration).
-RMIT will assess your eligibility for advanced standing as part of your course application.
+• You do not need to make a separate application for advanced standing (1.5-year duration).
+RMIT will assess your eligibility for advanced standing as part of your program application.
 However, if you would also like to be assessed for Recognition of Prior Learning, you must submit a detailed CV with your application.
 All assessments are made on a case-by-case basis.

 English language requirements